How to Cancel a Car Insurance Policy

 If you’re considering canceling your policy, it could be tempting to just stop paying for it.
 There are several reasons why you shouldn’t go down that road.
 If you’re thinking of canceling your current auto insurance policy, you’ll have to let them know before you just up and leave.
 Fortunately, it’s easy to remove yourself from your policy.

 Leaving without informing your insurer could cause lasting consequences.
 Even if you’ve already purchased a new policy at a different company, you’re still obligated to pay for your previous policy.
-If you don’t, they’ll cancel your policy.
+If you don’t, they’ll cancel your policy for nonpayment.
 And that increases your risk level in the eyes of insurers.
 That, in turn, can make car insurance companies charge you higher rates.